shashidande-PGP-AIML/AIML-Projects/README.md

 # AIML-Projects
-This repository records all the project works that I did in my AI, ML/ Computer Science Programs.
+This repository records all the project work that I did in my AI, ML/ Computer Science Programs.